splintercommunity/grid-docs/docs/0.1/grid_product_smart_contract_specification.md

 [Sawtooth Sabre](https://github.com/hyperledger/sawtooth-sabre/)
 smart contract engine.

-Grid Product is designed to supply Hyperledger Grid with a generic and extendable framework for storing product master data.
+Grid Product is designed to supply Grid with a generic and extendable framework for storing product master data.
 A product in this case, is any  item that is transacted, traded or referenced in a supply chain.
 Grid Product offers explicit support for products defined using the